dmbarbour/glas/docs/GlasApps.md

 ### List Methods

-Lists are most useful for modeling queues.
-Multiple writers and a single reader can commit concurrently under some reasonable constraints.
+In context of transactional updates, lists are useful for modeling queues.
+Multiple writers and a single reader can commit concurrently under reasonable constraints.

-* **l:addend:(items:\[List, Of, Values\], head?)** - Update.
-Add items to tail of list.
+* **l:insert:(items:\[List, Of, Values\], head?, skip?Number)** - Update.
+Adds items to tail of list.
 Response is `ok`.
 Optional flags:
- * *head* - write to head of list instead, e.g. putback
+ * *head* - Add items to head of list instead.
+ * *skip* - Default zero.
+Skip over items before writing.
+If skip is larger than list length, response is `error` and nothing is modified.
+(Zero skip cannot cause error.)
-* **l:remove:(count?Count, exact?, tail?)** - Default Count is 1.
-Remove Count items from head of list, or maximum available.
-Response is items removed.
+* **l:remove:(count?Number, atomic?, tail?, skip?Number)** - Default count is 1.
+Remove count items from head of list, or maximum available.
+Response is the slice of items removed .
 Optional flags:
- * *exact* - Remove Count items if available, else zero.
+ * *atomic* - Remove count items if available, else zero, nothing between.
- * *tail* - Remove from tail of list instead, preserves order.
+ * *tail* - Take slice from tail of list instead.
+List order is still preserved.
+ * *skip* - Default zero.
+Skip offset items before reading.
+Attempting to read beyond end of list responds with empty list.
 * **l:length** - Query.
 Response is number of items in list.
 * **l:lencmp:Threshold** - Query.
-Compares list length to threshold.
-Response is `lt | eq | gt`.
-(See also `n:compare`.)

-*Note:* Lists can be used for dynamic allocations, but creating a fresh dictionary symbol is easier to remove when done.
-Glas systems should favor dictionaries over lists for most use cases.
+Same as `n:compare` on length.

+To use lists as arrays of objects, construct paths that contain numeric indices.

 ### Number Methods

 For most numbers, get/set is sufficient.
 However, *counters* can be high-contention, and we can also try to stabilize observation of numbers with thresholds.

 * **n:increment:(count?Count)** - Update.
-Default Count is 1.
-Increase number by Count.
+Default count is 1.
+Increase referenced number by Count.
 Response is `ok`.
-* **n:decrement:(count?Count)** - Default Count is 1.
-Reduce number by Count.
-If number is reduced by zero, response is difference `(Count - number)`, otherwise response is zero.
+* **n:decrement:(count?Count)** - Update with failure.
+Default count is 1.
+If count is larger than number, response is `error` and the number is unmodified.
+Otherwise, reduces number by count and response is `ok`.
-* **n:compare:Threshold** - Compares number to threshold.
-Response is `lt | eq | gt` corresponding to number being less-than, equal, or greater-than the threshold.
+* **n:compare:Threshold** - Query.
+Compares number to threshold.
+Response is `lt | eq | gt` corresponding to number being less than, equal to, or greater than the threshold.

-## Live Coding

-We can safely update an application's behavior between transactions.

-Ideally, the new application can pick up where the old one left without huge rewrites, i.e. the state model doesn't change.
-If necessary, it is feasible for application state to keep some version information, and for the applications to include update behavior between versions.
-Alternatively, a compiler could provide the update behavior.

-## Notebook Applications

-A notebook application mixes code and UI, essentially a REPL that prints usable GUIs.

-Glas is very suitable for this.
-We could arrange for each logical line to fork a subtask and maintain its own GUI frame.
-The tasks may freely interact.
-The logical lines themselves could be graphical projections of a program.

-## Web Apps and Wikis

-Transaction machines should be a very good basis for web applications.
-We can tweak the external effects to focus on UI, client-side storage, and limited network access (XmlHttpRequest, WebSockets).
-With partial evaluation, we can compute the initial 'static' page.

-I have this vision where every page of a Wiki is essentially a web app - usually a notebook application.
-A subset of pages might also represent server-side behavior.
-These applications could support exploration of data, little games, and other things.
-Updates to the web-app could be deployed immediately.

-I'm not certain this vision is practical.
-But it would at least make an interesting sandbox for exploring Glas.
+### Live Coding, State Versioning, and Abstraction

+Application behavior can be updated between transactions.
+However, application state may also need to be updated to handle changes in environment or data models.

+Support for state update can be integrated: Application state could contain version identifiers, and application behavior can check the version and rewrite representations as needed.
+For large applications, lazy state updates are also feasible, via dividing application state into abstract objects that can be updated independently.

+Programming with abstract, versioned objects can be supported via the higher-order programming mechanisms in Glas, and further by careful design of syntax.

+### Dynamic Allocation and Memory Management

+Dictionaries can model regions for dynamic allocation.
+The region can include counters to compute numeric symbols.
+Each symbol can be inserted into the region with an initial value.
+Paths through this symbol can be computed.

+The advantage of using a dictionary is that there is no need to maintain a free-list or defragment memory.
+It's sufficient to remove the reference when done.
+We never need to reuse a reference, thus use of the `type` method could tell us when we have dangling references.

+Applications must manage their own state.
+Manual management is a likely starting point, explicit deletion of objects no longer needed.
+However, it is feasible for Glas applications to model concurrent garbage collection via forked transaction, and even incremental garbage collection based on snapshots.

+*Note:* Managing state is a separate layer from managing 'memory'.
+The memory for values is managed by the Glas compiler or runtime.

+### Orthogonal Persistence

+Because state is separated from behavior, orthogonal persistence doesn't require special compiler support.
+The host system can continuously save application state to durable storage.

+In conjunction with [content-addressed storage](https://en.wikipedia.org/wiki/Content-addressable_storage) and [log-structured merge-trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree), it is quite feasible to incrementally store updates and support very large applications.
+The [Glas Object](GlasObject.md) representation is designed for this purpose.

+Programmers should develop "in-memory" indexed, relational databases above application state.
+Together with orthogonal persistence, many applications can readily be designed on such databases.
+Integration and performance could be much smoother compared to networked databases.

 ## External Effects

-I'd like to design these adapters for some balance of simplicity, resilience (graceful degradation and recovery after disruption), and performance.
-Disruption itself may need to be modeled.
+Applications are hosted.
+The host will provide objects and methods to support interaction with user, network, and other applications.
+Top-level references such as `gui` or `net` are standardized.

+A transaction must commit before external interaction begins.
+Asynchronous IO is required.

+In the common case, the host will allocate a new object representing the activity, then respond with a reference to this object.
+Methods can query available input, specify further output, further branch, or terminate the activity.
+To keep it simple, the reference is specific to the current host-app session.
+This concept is essentially [file descriptors](https://en.wikipedia.org/wiki/File_descriptor).

+From perspective of a persistent application, the host is ephemeral and exchangeable.
+Between transactions, the host may be restarted or application migrated.
+Thus, the application must verify a host reference is still valid before using it.
+The next host must efficiently and reliably invalidate references to prior host.
+This can be achieved by including a session identifier in allocated references.

+This section explores a potential foundation for Glas applications.
+Of course, the details may be adjusted simplify implementation.

+### Reference Validation

+An application may ask the host whether a reference is still valid.
+This would be specific to the application, i.e. if a reference is

+* **valid** - Query.
+Response is Boolean.

+Programmers should wrap host references with metadata for internal use.

+### Application Object

+Reference `app`.

+* **reset** - Fire-and-forget.
+Response is `ok`.
+After commit, performs soft-reset of the application: invalidates allocated host references and resets temporary storage.

+A reset is implicit when a host loads an application.

+### Temporary Storage

+Reference `tmp:Path`.

+Behaves same as application state, with a few exceptions:

+* prefix `tmp:` instead of `st:`
+* lost on reset or migration
+* initial value is unit `()`.

+Temporary storage is convenient for storing allocated host references, and makes clear which data should be persisted.

+### Data Bus

+A message written on the bus is broadcast to all attached readers.
+Readers may snoop the bus, which is convenient for diagnostics, or filter messages for what is relevant to them.
+The bus does not store data.

+Reference `bus:busname`.

+* **write:Message** - Fire and forget.
+Adds message to data bus upon commit.
+Response is `ok`.
+* **attach** - Response is a new reader attached to the data bus.
+Messages will implicitly be queued.

+Attached reader:

+* **read** - Response is list of available messages.
+Removes from subscriber's queue.

+No filtering for now, but it's a feasible feature to add later.

+Data buses are a good basis for most inter-app communication, and have nice observability properties.
+Scalability is a concern, but can be mitigated by partitioning a system into smaller buses.

+*Note:* I'm currently rejecting shared state (too fragile) and publish-subscribe (too complicated).

+### Secure Random Numbers

+Random numbers should be stable and cryptographically secure.
+By stability, I mean that a transaction that produces random numbers then *aborts* should produce the same random numbers on next attempt.
+This can be achieved by having the host maintain some hidden state associated with the application and every fork.

+Reference `random`

+* **bytes:Count** - Response is a list with Count random bytes.
+Updates implicit CPRNG.

+If programmers want a regular PRNG, they can model it themselves.
+The primary motive for effectful random source is integrating external entropy.

+###  .... topics

+SERVICES

+* Service Discovery
+* Help and Documentation
+* Network
+* Filesystem
+* Tuple Spaces
+* Publish-Subscribe
+* Mailboxes? (how to secure?
+PKI? challenge?)
+* Quota Control
+* Graphical User Interface

+### Signal Handling

+### System Services

+A system can

 ### Filesystem